-- Effective 28 December 2020 until 17 January 2021, a mandatory 10-quarantine will be required for anyone arriving to Poland by organized transport i.e., arriving by airplane, bus, train, or vessel. - The flight ban is extended until 13 January 2021. - The ban applies to the United Kingdom. - International flights are permitted from EU, EEA and EFTA countries and microstates not on the above list, as well as from Algeria, Australia, Canada, Japan, Morocco, New Zealand, Rwanda, South Korea, Thailand, Turkey, Ukraine, Uruguay. - Entry is permitted from EU member states. - Entry is permitted from outside the EU for the following: - Polish citizens and their spouses or children; - o Citizens and legal residents of EU/EFTA/EEA states or Switzerland; - Nationals or residents of Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia; - Holders of a Pole's Card;
+- 10-day quarantine is mandatory for anyone arriving in Poland by plane, bus, train or ship. - Persons with a negative COVID-19 result from a test taken up to 48 hours before entry, and those who have received a full vaccination course against COVID-19, are exempt from this quarantine. - International flights are permitted from EU, EEA and EFTA countries and microstates not on the above list, as well as from Algeria, Australia, Canada, Japan, Morocco, New Zealand, Rwanda, South Korea, Thailand, Turkey, Ukraine, Uruguay. - Entry is permitted from EU member states. - Entry is permitted from outside the EU for the following: - o Polish citizens and their spouses or children; - o Citizens and legal residents of EU/EFTA/EEA states or Switzerland; - Nationals or residents of Australia, Canada, Georgia, Japan, New Zealand, South Korea, Thailand, Tunisia; - Holders of a Pole's Card;

-- People who have the right of permanent or temporary residence in Poland or a work permit; - Foreign nationals who run a means of transport designed for the transport of persons or goods, and whose transit takes place as part of their professional activities consisting in the transport of goods or persons, - Pupils and students receiving education in Poland; - Athletes, journalists and staff entering to attend sports competitions in Poland, - Persons who cross the border of Poland based on a national visa for the purpose of repatriation in order to arrive in Poland as the repatriated person's closest family member; - All travellers who are permitted to enter Poland, except for the categories mentioned below, must undergo a mandatory 10-day quarantine at their place of stay in Poland.
-The following travellers are exempt from the quarantine requirement: - Travellers arriving on flights originating from countries not subject to the international flight suspension (except for passengers on flights arriving from Belarus, Russia or Ukraine); - Citizens of Poland and their spouses and children; - Citizens of the EU, EEA and Switzerland and their spouses and children; - Residents of the EU, and their spouses and children, for the purpose of transit through Poland to their place of residence. - Pupils and students enrolled in Polish educational institutions (and their guardians); - Service members of the Polish Army or allied military service members, police officers, border guards, customs officers, fire brigade members, State Security Service members, Road Transport Inspection officers, or sea administration inspectors; - Crew members on airlines, trains, shipping vessels, or offshore drilling platforms; - Persons performing certain work in the oil and energy sectors; - Drivers of commercial vehicles transporting goods or passengers; - Diplomats and their family members assigned to Poland; - Maritime administration inspectors, - Also exempt are holders of an employer's declaration on entrusting work to a foreign national and EU citizens holding EU registration certificates, foreign spouses or children of Polish citizens, Pole's Card holders, Polish diploma holders and diplomatic staff. - Employees in the EU or the EEA who travel to Poland from another EU country (i.e. without crossing the external EU border) in connection with work will be exempt from the obligatory quarantine post entry.
+- People who have the right of permanent or temporary residence in Poland or a work permit; - Foreign nationals who run a means of transport designed for the transport of persons or goods, and whose transit takes place as part of their professional activities consisting in the transport of goods or persons, - Pupils and students receiving education in Poland; - o Athletes, journalists and staff entering to attend sports competitions in Poland, - Persons who cross the border of Poland based on a national visa for the purpose of repatriation in order to arrive in Poland as the repatriated person's closest family member; - All travellers who are permitted to enter Poland, except for the categories mentioned below, must undergo a mandatory 10-day quarantine at their place of stay in Poland.
+The following travellers are exempt from the quarantine requirement: - Travellers arriving on flights originating from countries not subject to the international flight suspension (except for passengers on flights arriving from Belarus, Russia or Ukraine); - o Citizens of the EU, EEA and Switzerland and their spouses and children; - Residents of the EU, and their spouses and children, for the purpose of transit through Poland to their place of residence. - Pupils and students enrolled in Polish educational institutions (and their quardians); - Service members of the Polish Army or allied military service members, police officers, border guards, customs officers, fire brigade members, State Security Service members, Road Transport Inspection officers, or sea administration inspectors; - Crew members on airlines, trains, shipping vessels, or offshore drilling platforms; - Persons performing certain work in the oil and energy sectors; - Fishermen and seafarers: - o Drivers of commercial vehicles transporting goods or passengers; - Diplomats and their family members assigned to Poland; - Maritime administration inspectors, - Also exempt are holders of an employer's declaration on entrusting work to a foreign national and EU citizens holding EU registration certificates, foreign spouses or children of Polish citizens, Pole's Card holders, Polish diploma holders and diplomatic staff. - Employees in the EU or the EEA who travel to Poland from another EU country (i.e. without crossing the external EU border) in connection with work will be exempt from the obligatory quarantine post entry.
 To benefit from the exemption, the employee will have to prove professional activity in the EU/EEA country. - Some Poland visa application centres have resumed services.